quii/learn-go-with-tests/for/readme.md

 ```

 Isn't it nice to know you already know enough Go to write tests for some basic problems?
 This means you can now play with the production code as much as you like and know it's behaving as you'd hope.

+`repeat_test.go:10: expected 'aaaaa' but got ''`

+## 4. Write enough code to make it pass

 The `for` syntax is very unremarkable and follows most C-like languages.